notkatsa/Weather-App/README.md

 - Object Oriented Programming
 - Json notation
 - Promises, Callbacks
-- fetch, async and await
+- fetch, async and await keywords.

+You can check out the website <a href="notkatsa.github.io">here</a>.